loscolmebrothers/forever-message-docs/architecture/overview.md

 ## Monorepo Structure

-Forever Message is organized as a monorepo with multiple packages:
+Forever Message is organized as a monorepo with multiple packages, each of them as a separate repository:

 ```
 forever-message/